-• Improve the interfaces with the Injury Surveillance systems to reflect best practices identified in the Traffic Records Program Assessment Advisory.
+Improve the interfaces with the Injury Surveillance systems to reflect best practices identified in the Traffic Records Program Assessment Advisory.

-New York's Response: One of the Section 405c projects funded in FFY 2018 and continuing in FFY 2019 addresses this recommendation:
+New York's Response: The Section 405c project funded in FFY 2019 and continuing in FFY 2020 addresses this recommendation:

-Incorporating EMS Data into CODES: Designed to improve the completeness, integration and accessibility of the state's injury surveillance data, a project being conducted by the NYS DOH is linking new PCR data with AIS, ED discharge data, hospitalization discharge data, and trauma registry data.
-By allowing EMS data, which is NEMSIS compliant, to be part of the larger NYS traffic data systems, the NYS PCR data will be directly comparable to data from other states that are also NEMSIS compliant.
-Designed as a three-year effort, this project will not be completed until September 2020.
-At that time appropriate performance measures will be established and tracked.
-More information about this project can be found in the Strategic Plan, pp.34-35.
+Incorporating EMS Data into CODES: Designed to improve the completeness, integration and accessibility of the state's injury surveillance data, this project being conducted by the NYS DOH is linking new PCR data with AIS, ED discharge data, hospitalization discharge data, and trauma registry data.
+By allowing EMS data, which is NEMSIS compliant, to be part of the larger NYS traffic data system, the NYS PCR data will be directly comparable to data from other states that are also NEMSIS compliant.
+Designed as a three-year effort, this project will be completed by September 2020.
+More information about this project can be found below on pp. 34-35.